Buzut/steroids/README.md

 * `npm run watch` to watch and automatically re-build CSS & JS during development
 * `npm run compress` to pre-compress assets into Gzip & Brotli and encode images to webP

-If you want to use a module from npm, just install it with `npm install xxx --save` and require it using either commonJS or ESM syntax. `npm run build` will do the rest!
+If you want to use a module from npm in your scripts, just install it with `npm install xxx --save` and require it using either commonJS or ESM syntax. `npm run build` will do the rest!

 Also, if you want to take advantage of linting from stylelint and eslint, you'll have to install their respective plugins in your code editor.